Many do not realize that Christianity in Ireland has a history that precedes the famous Roman Catholic evangelist.

-St. Patrick’s Day is celebrated with green—green clothing, green food, green hair and even green beer.
-But there is so much more behind the history of Christianity in Ireland—history that shows Patrick, the English-born fifth-century missionary, to be a “Johnny Come Lately” at best.
+Yet history shows there is so much more behind the history of Christianity in Ireland—history that shows Patrick, the English-born Roman Catholic missionary, to be a “Johnny come lately” at best.

-Celebrated since the ninth and tenth centuries by Irish people throughout Europe, St. Patrick’s Day was made an official Roman Catholic feast day in the early seventeenth century.
-However, many today do not realize that the story of Christianity in Ireland precedes Saint Patrick by centuries.
-Saint Patrick may have had no idea who his ancient ancestors were, nor from where they came.
-But the celebration on March 17 in his honor, marking his supposed date of death, would not necessarily have been cause for celebration to true Christians already living in Ireland when Patrick arrived—many of whom were descended from his own ancestors!
+St. Patrick’s Day was made an official Roman Catholic feast day in the early seventeenth century.
+However, many today do not realize that the story of Christianity in Ireland precedes Patrick by centuries.
+Patrick may have had no idea who his ancient ancestors were, nor from where they came.
+But the celebration in his honor, marking his supposed date of death, would not have been cause for celebration to true Christians already living in Ireland when Patrick arrived—many of whom were descended from his own ancestors!

-Nevertheless, history credits Patrick with bringing a form of professing Christianity to Ireland, where his missionary efforts brought an end to long-held Irish traditions.
+Nevertheless, history credits Patrick with bringing a nominal form of Christianity to Ireland, where his missionary efforts brought an end to many long-held Irish traditions.
 He encountered bonfires honoring Irish gods, and adapted them for Easter celebrations.
 He took a powerful Irish symbol representing the sun and superimposed it onto a cross, creating the “Celtic cross.”
 He is said to have used the shamrock to explain the Trinity, thus making the plant a symbol of the Irish ever since.
-None of these developments, by the way, are representative of the original doctrines of Jesus Christ and the apostles.
+None of these developments, by the way, are representative of original Christianity.

-Many would be surprised to learn that historical sources document the Apostle James visiting Ireland centuries before Saint Patrick, preaching and teaching the true gospel as he was taught by his elder half-brother, Jesus of Nazareth.
-Other historical sources confirm that, along with James, the Apostles Simon Zelotes, Simon Peter, Paul and others brought the original Christianity of Jesus Christ to Europe’s western isles in the first century—roughly 400 years before Patrick.
+Many would be surprised to learn that historical sources document the Apostle James visiting Ireland centuries before Patrick, preaching the true gospel as he was taught by his elder half-brother, Jesus of Nazareth.
+Other historical sources indicate that the apostles Simon Zelotes, Simon Peter, Paul and others also brought the original Christianity of Jesus Christ to Europe’s Western isles in the first century—roughly 400 years before Patrick.